fieldtrip/website/workshop/toolkit2021.md

 For people that **do not** use a computer at the DCCN:

 Download the tutorial data required for the hands-on from the ftp server by going to <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/> and download   the file `Subject01.zip`.
-You need to log in as anonymous (or guest) on ftp://ftp.fieldtriptoolbox.org, and you don't need a password for this.

 You should also download some pre-computed intermediate results for each tutorial: